-Now it is time to push the previous built Docker Images into the internal Docker Image Registry.
+Now it is time to push the previously built Docker images into the internal Docker image registry.

-For services that didn't define a Dockerfile to be built in
+For services that didn't specify a Dockerfile to be built in

-docker-compose.yml and just gave a Image, they are tagged via
+docker-compose.yml and just gave an image, they are tagged via

-oc tag in the OpenShift project, which will cause the internal Docker Image Registry to know about the images, so that hey can be used in containers.
+oc tag in the OpenShift project.
+This will cause the internal Docker image registry to know about the images, so that they can be used in containers.

 6. Persistent Storage¶

-Lagoon will now create persistent storage (PVC) for each service that needs and requested a persistent storage.
+Lagoon will now create persistent storage (PVC) for each service that needs and requested persistent storage.

-For each service that requests a Cronjob (like the mariadb), plus for each custom cronjob defined in
+For each service that requests a cron job (like MariaDB), plus for each custom cron job defined in

-Creation of these Objects will also automatically cause OpenShift/Kubernetes to trigger new deployments of the Pods if necessary, like when a environment variable has changed or an Image has changed.
+Creation of these objects will also automatically cause OpenShift/Kubernetes to trigger new deployments of the pods if necessary, like when an environment variable has changed or an image has changed.
 But if there is no change, there will be no deployment!
 This means if you just update the PHP code in your application, the Varnish, Solr, MariaDB, Redis and any other service that is defined but does not include your code will not be deployed.
 This makes everything much much faster.

 9. Wait for all rollouts to be done¶

-Now Lagoon waits, it waits for all just triggered deployments of the new pods to be finished, plus their healthchecks to be successful.
+Now Lagoon waits!
+It waits for all of the just-triggered deployments of the new pods to be finished, as well as for their healthchecks to be successful.

-If any of the deployments or healtchecks fails, the deployment will be stopped here and you will be informed via the defined Notification systems (like Slack) that the deployment has failed.
+If any of the deployments or healthchecks fail, the deployment will be stopped here, and you will be informed via the defined notification systems (like Slack) that the deployment has failed.